Walid-X/Sorting-Tool-Using-Kotlin/README.md

 - Supports both numbers and strings.

 **Usage:**
-1-Run the program.
+- Run the program.
-2-Choose the data type (Numbers or Strings) you want to sort.
+- Choose the data type (Numbers or Strings) you want to sort.
-3-Input the data points to be sorted.
+- Input the data points to be sorted.
-4-The program will display both the unsorted and sorted versions of the data.
+- The program will display both the unsorted and sorted versions of the data.

 # Contributions, bug reports, and feature requests are welcome!
 Feel free to contribute to this project or provide feedback to make it even more useful.